nelstevens/The-Daphnia-ruler/Manual.md

 of bright field photography.

 ### 2c.
 Output
-The daphnia ruler will create a subfolder in each directory specified by the input path that contains images.
-These subfolders will contain a copy of each image with results overplotted (unless argument -n is active; see 2....).
+The daphnia ruler will create a subfolder in each directory of the input that contains images.
+These subfolders will be named results and contain a copy of each image with results overplotted (unless argument -n is active; see 2....).
 This new subfolder will also include a single csv file containing all measurements for each image in the original directory.